 WHAT CAN YOU DO ?

-Again: A positive mindset will have a positive influence on the tension of all your muscles and it will effect your posture, your breath and your sound.
+Again: A positive mindset will have a positive influence on the tension of all your muscles and it will affect your posture, your breath and your sound.

 So first of all: check your mindset.
 What are you thinking ?
 What are your feelings?